biosciflo/VISION/README.md

 - Refer to the user manual for guidance on proper usage and configuration.
 - Report the issue on our [ISSUES](https://github.com/biosciflo/VISION/issues) with detailed information about your system and the problem.
 (How to report: [Reporting Bugs](#reporting-bugs))

-# Getting Help

-If you encounter issues not covered in this guide, please refer to the following resources:

-- **User Manual:** Refer to the comprehensive user manual for detailed instructions and information.
-- **Support:** Contact us for support via the [ISSUES](https://github.com/biosciflo/VISION/issues) .

-We hope this troubleshooting guide helps you resolve any issues and enhances your experience with the VISION software.

-- **Software Updates**: We will release eventually, updates where we cover all the bugs which we and you encounter.
-New releases you will find here at the GitHub repository.

 ## Error Messages, Causes, and Solutions

 1. **Error Message:** `Error: Invalid character '{invalid_char}' found in the text. ('E', 'I', 'N', 'O', 'Q', 'S' are reserved for mathematical operators).
 Please use A,B,C or D.`